Therapists & Admins

 Danielle Olmedo, LPC, NCC

-Kurt Clausen received his Bachelor’s degree from Rowan University in South Jersey, and his masters at Georgian Court University in Central Jersey.
-Kurt moved down to Virginia shortly after receiving his masters degree and has been in the mental health field since.
-Kurt is a Licensed resident in counseling (LRC) and offering individual and group therapy.
+Kurt Clausen (he/him/his) received his Bachelor’s degree from Rowan University in South Jersey, and his Master’s at Georgian Court University in Central Jersey.
+Kurt moved down to Virginia shortly after receiving his Master’s degree and has been in the mental health field since.
+Kurt is a Licensed Professional Counselor (LPC) and offering individual and group therapy.
 He has spent the last several years working with diverse populations, diagnoses, and age groups.
 While Kurt has competence and experience with many diagnoses, he has particular interest in Anxiety, OCD, Adjustment Disorders, and skill building for symptom management.

 Luisa Vargas, MA, ATR-BC

-Luisa Vargas holds a bachelor’s degree in Clinical Psychology with a concentration in Cognitive Behavioral Therapy from the Universidad Central de Venezuela.
-She received her Art Therapy master’s degree from The George Washington University.
+Luisa Vargas (she/her/hers) holds a Bachelor’s degree in Clinical Psychology with a concentration in Cognitive Behavioral Therapy from the Universidad Central de Venezuela.
+She received her Art Therapy Master’s degree from The George Washington University.
 Luisa has been working in the field for over 10 years.
-Currently, she is a Board Certified Art Therapist (ATR-BC) offering a creative approach to individual and group therapy.
+Currently, she is a Board-Certified Art Therapist (ATR-BC) offering a creative approach to individual and group therapy.
 She has experience working with attention deficit hyperactivity disorder (ADHD), oppositional defiant disorder (ODD), autism spectrum disorder (ASD), anxiety disorder, and depression.
 Luisa is fluent in Spanish and English.

 Sherry Brown, ATR

-Greg Clark received his Master of Arts in Counseling Psychology from the Chicago School of Professional Psychology and a bachelors in Psychology with a concentration in studio art.
-He is currently a resident of counseling.
-While working on his masters degree he became passionate about working with couples and families.
+Greg Clark (he/him/his) is a Licensed Professional Counselor.
+He received his Master of Arts in Counseling Psychology from the Chicago School of Professional Psychology and a bachelor’s in psychology with a concentration in studio art.
+While working on his Master’s degree he became passionate about working with couples and families.
 He cares about seeing relationships of couples and families form a balance and harmony in the mind, body, and spirit.
 While working with individuals, couples, and families, he believes everyone is uniquely different.
 With that in mind he approaches his clients differently depending on where they are in life.
 Although Greg specializes with families and couples, he works with adolescents and young adults.
 Using an integrated approach, he treats autism, grief and loss, depression, anxiety, mood disorders, cognitive and behavioral disorders, as well as personality disorders.
 He believes that in order to help his clients, developing their strengths is key.
 When he is out of the office, he enjoys traveling, playing his guitar, trying new restaurants in town, and spending time with his family, including three cats and dog!

-Sarah Curles has over 20 years of medical billing and coding experience.
+Sarah Curles (she/her/hers) is a Certified Professional Coder with over 20 years of medical billing and administrative experience.
 She enjoys working with individuals to better understand insurance procedures and policies.
-Sarah has maintained a HIPPA Chief Compliance Officer certification since 2006.
-She is a current member of AAPC.
+Sarah has maintained a HIPPA Chief Compliance Officer certification since 2006 and is a current member of AAPC.
 Sarah and her husband love traveling and spending winters in Arizona.